Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Conclusions

 \section{Conclusions}

 We have investigated the dynamics of attached and separated turbulent flows over the Boeing Gaussian Bump using both data-driven and physics-based approaches.
-Both flows exhibit coherent low-frequency dynamics characterized by streamwise-elongated streaks.
-Notably, these low-frequency streaks are not a unique signature of fully separated flow, challenging the conventional view that they arise solely from separation bubble \textit{breathing}.
+Both flows exhibit coherent low-frequency dynamics characterized by streamwise-elongated streaky structures.
+Notably, these low-frequency structures are not a unique signature of fully separated flow, challenging the conventional view that they arise solely from separation bubble \textit{breathing}.
 Instead, they are already present in an attached flow state, so they may be a precursor or indicator of incipient separation.

 In the separated flow, the dynamics are clearly modal (in the global sense), associated with a three-dimensional zero-frequency eigenmode that likely corresponds to a centrifugal instability.
 The instability produces a prominent spanwise-standing-wave pattern, which dominates the very-low-frequency spectral content.
-In contrast, the attached flow's dynamics show no evidence of a modal origin, and a non-modal amplification mechanism underlying the coherent streaks seems more likely.
+In contrast, the attached flow's dynamics show no evidence of a modal origin, and a non-modal amplification mechanism underlying the coherent streaky structures seems more likely.
 This delineation connects the Gaussian bump to recent work on APG-induced TSB breathing mechanisms.
 However, our results do not justify a definitive classification of the attached flow's low-frequency dynamics as either modal or non-modal.
 Compared to the separated flow, these dynamics are weaker, and no standing-wave structure emerges.